Abbas1Hussein/mc_server_info/README.md

 ## Features

-- Retrieve information about Minecraft servers, including whether the server is online or offline, the current number of players, the maximum number of players, the MOTD, version, software, serverId, gameType,
+- Retrieve information about Minecraft servers, including whether the server is online or offline, the current number of players, the maximum number of players, the version of server, software, serverId, gameType,
 - Built-in timeout handling in case the server does not respond within the specified period.
 - Lightweight and easy to use.